History of Constantinople

 The history of Constantinople covers the period from the Consecration of the city in 330, when Constantinople became the new capital of the Roman Empire, to its conquest by the Ottomans in 1453.

-Constantinople was rebuilt practically from scratch on the site of Byzantium.
-Within half a century, thanks to the gigantic construction projects of the time, rapid population growth, the development of trade and crafts, its status as a capital city, and the efforts of the 4th century Roman emperors, Constantinople became one of the largest cities in Europe and the Middle East.
-The rich and prosperous "megalopolis of the Middle Ages" became the largest political, cultural, and economic center of a vast empire, but it declined over time.
-After the fall of Rome in the 5th century, Constantinople became the capital of the Eastern Roman Empire, which persisted for nearly a millennium, preserving a degree of Roman and Hellenistic tradition.
-The history of Constantinople in the Byzantine era was filled with tumultuous political events: popular uprisings and palace intrigues, assassinations of emperors and changes of ruling dynasties, months-long sieges and campaigns against powerful western and eastern neighbors.
-For many centuries (until the 8th century), Constantinople was the greatest center of brilliant culture and science in medieval Europe, far surpassing other world capitals in the level of education, activity of spiritual life and development of material culture.
+Constantinople was rebuilt on the site of Byzantium.
+Within half a century, thanks to the construction projects of the time, rapid population growth, development of trade and crafts, its status as a capital city, and the efforts of 4th century Roman emperors, Constantinople became one of the largest cities in Europe and the Middle East.
+The prosperous "megalopolis of the Middle Ages" became the largest political, cultural, and economic center of a vast empire, but it declined over time.
+After the fall of Rome in the 5th century, Constantinople became the capital of the Eastern Roman Empire for nearly a millennium, preserving a degree of Roman and Hellenistic tradition.
+The history of Constantinople in the Byzantine era was filled with popular uprisings and palace intrigues, assassinations of emperors and changes of ruling dynasties, months-long sieges and campaigns against western and eastern neighbors.
+Until the 8th century, Constantinople was the center of culture and science in medieval Europe.